Tangled Webs: Knitting for espionage During Times of Conflict

 Elizabeth Bentley

-American Elizabeth Bentley built up quite a post-war reputation as a knitting spy.
-Her actions, however, were not on what many would call the “right side” of history.
-She operated two, separate espionage rings that would regularly relay damaging information about the United States back to officials in Moscow.
-She even went so far as to smuggle sensitive documents in her knitting bag to and from drop points connected to the Kremlin.
+She operated two separate espionage rings responsible for regularly relaying damaging information about the United States back to officials in Moscow.
+Bentley even went so far as to smuggle sensitive documents in her knitting bag to and from drop points connected to the Kremlin.

 Madame Levengle

 The practice of using knitted goods to convey codes and signals is an example of steganography, the word used to describe hiding messages within innocuous-looking items.
-Steganography is still used today when traditional communication channels are compromised or under surveillance.
+Steganography is still employed today when traditional communication channels are compromised or under surveillance.

 In more modern applications, steganography is used regularly on the digital frontier.
-Cyber hackers today use “covered” communication to transmit malicious code, tunneling protocols or display instructions, sight unseen.
+Cyber hackers use “covered” communication to transmit malicious code, tunneling protocols, or display instructions, sight unseen.
 A simple example might look like one terrorist sending attack coordinates to another using an image instead of text to avoid detection.

 Conclusion